anujs2099/rhce-sample-exams_1st-edition/lab6.md

 -  Write a playbook 'assertstat.yaml' as follows:
    - runs on ansible2.example.com
    - gets information about the /etc/ directory
-   - check if /etc/ is a directory or not.
-If it isn't, then fail
+   - check if /etc/ is a directory or not
+     - if it is, then it displays the message: "All assertions passed"
+     - if it isn't, then it displays the message: "Assertion failed"

 **Task 2**